TFSA vs RRSP

 What is a TFSA?

 The Tax-Free Savings Account (TFSA) is a flexible, registered general-purpose savings vehicle that allows Canadians over the age of 18 to set money aside, which grows tax-free, throughout their lifetime.
 Each calendar year, you can contribute up to the set TFSA dollar limit of that given year, plus any unused TFSA contribution room from the previous year—as well the amount you withdrew the year before.
-The annual TFSA dollar limit for 2021 is $6,000.00.
-The cumulative contribution limit in 2021 is $75,500.
+The annual The annual TFSA dollar limit for 2023 is $6,500.
+The cumulative contribution limit in 2023 is $88,000.

 The biggest determining factor for TFSA vs. RRSP is your income now vs. at retirement.